-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842).
 The amended guidance is intended to increase transparency and comparability among organizations by recognizing lease assets and liabilities in the Consolidated Balance Sheets and disclosing key information about leasing arrangements.
 The adoption of this guidance is expected to result in a significant portion of the Company's operating leases, where the Company is the lessee, to be recognized in the Company's Consolidated Balance Sheets.
 The guidance requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-This guidance is effective for the Company for fiscal years beginning after December 15, 2021 and interim periods within that annual reporting period, with earlier adoption permitted.
+This guidance is effective for the Company for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022, with earlier adoption permitted.
+The Company intends to first present the application of this guidance in its Annual Report on Form 10-K for the year ending December 31, 2022 with an effective date of January 1, 2022.
 The Company is currently evaluating the impact of adopting this guidance.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
 The new guidance replaces the incurred loss impairment methodology in current guidance with a current expected credit loss model ("CECL") that incorporates a broader range of reasonable and supportable information including the forward-looking information.
-This guidance is effective for the Company for fiscal year beginning after December 15, 2021, including interim periods within that annual reporting period, with early adoption permitted.
+This guidance is effective for the Company for fiscal years beginning after December 15, 2022, including interim periods within that annual reporting period, with early adoption permitted.
 Application of the amendments is through a cumulative-effect adjustment to retained earnings as of the effective date.
 The Company is currently evaluating the impact of adopting this guidance.